 5. Brain Stem Stroke

 The brain stem is comprised of the midbrain, pons, and medulla oblongata.
 A stroke in any of these areas is considered a brain stem stroke.
+While less common than other types of strokes, brain stem strokes are often life-threatening because of this area’s vital functions.

 The brain stem controls basic body functions like breathing, sweating, and consciousness.
-Therefore, common changes caused by a brain stem stroke include coma, difficulty breathing, and difficulty swallowing (dysphagia), among other secondary effects.
+Therefore, common changes caused by a brain stem stroke include coma, difficulty breathing, and difficulty swallowing (dysphagia), among other effects.

 Learn more about brain stem stroke »